About this website

 Hook Action Against Overdevelopment was formed when it became apparent that the village of Hook was under attack from multiple directions.
 Villagers were aware that 500 dwellings in North East Hook were included within the draft Local Plan.
 Whilst this number represented an unfair proportion of Hart’s housing need being directed at Hook, the need for additional housing is understood and the majority of residents were accepting.

-However, in late 2013, multiple applications started appearing for large developments in Hook over and above what was included in the Local Plan, and on green field sites outside the settlement boundary.
+In late 2013, multiple applications started appearing for large developments in Hook over and above what was included in the Local Plan, and on green field sites outside the settlement boundary.
 We became aware of different groups of residents who were independently becoming concerned as they heard about one development after another; Reading Road, Brown Croft, Hop Garden Road – and this on top of a regional-size Sainsburys, and talk of the North East Hook development being not 500 houses, but 550, 600 or more.
 There was also a lack of information and understanding; residents did not necessarily realise that these developments were in addition to the 500 new homes in North East Hook.

 Hook Action Against Overdevelopment was formed by the disparate groups from across the village joining forces and agreeing objectives as follows: